 When I was in second grade my class had a subscription to Weekly Reader.
 I saved every single one of those issues, and they might actually all be on a shelf upstairs somewhere.
 I bring this up because in one of the issues it talked about the Mount Saint Helen volcano eruption.
 For some reason when I read that article I believed the eruption had just happened, however, the Mount Saint Helen volcano eruption was actually 6 years earlier.
 This stuck in my head as I prepared our geography lessons for our Washington Unit.
 How did Mount Saint Helen change the landscape of Washington?

 It was with great dismay I learned as a 20-something adult that it did not happen then.
-This did not lessen my enthusiasm for creating a Mount Saint Helen science lesson to look at the effects of volcanic eruptions on landscape.
+This did not lessen my enthusiasm for creating a Mount Saint Helen science lesson to look at the effects of volcanic eruptions on the landscape.

 Supplies for our Mount Saint Helen science lesson

 Batman did use the remains of plaster he had from a science kit he got for Christmas